horacework/SimpleBank/README.md

 # SimpleBank
-A very simple bank web for my curriculum design
+A very simple bank web for my curriculum design.

+Project has been checked by teacher who was in charge.No more update , but still receives issue or PR.

+The improvement direction:
+1.Reorganizing redundant code
+2.Add new function
+3.Add comments

+If you need this project code to deal with your course design, please give me a star. thanks!

 #广东某工业大学数据库课程设计